JasperFx/marten/documentation/documentation/documents/configuration/duplicated_fields.md

 query to run against the duplicated field instead of using JSONB operators.
 This of course only helps for queries using the duplicated field.

-To create a searchable field, you can use the `[DuplicateField]` attribute like this:
+To create a duplicated field, you can use the `[DuplicateField]` attribute like this:

 <[sample:using_attributes_on_document]>

-By default, Marten adds a [btree index](http://www.postgresql.org/docs/9.4/static/indexes-types.html) (the Postgresql default) to a searchable index, but you can also customize the generated index with the syntax shown below:
+Or by using the fluent interface off of `StoreOptions`:

 <[sample:IndexExamples]>

+By default, Marten adds a [btree index](http://www.postgresql.org/docs/9.4/static/indexes-types.html) (the Postgresql default) to a searchable index, but you can also customize the generated index with the syntax shown above: The second [nested closure](http://martinfowler.com/dslCatalog/nestedClosure.html) argument is an optional mechanism to customize the database index generated for the duplicated field.

+In the case above, Marten would add an extra column to the generated `mt_doc_user` table called `first_name`.
+Some users find duplicated fields to be useful for user supplied SQL queries.